mikeraab/docker101/Participant-Guide.md

 esc : w q
 ```

-> *Note, docs for VI are here: [https://www.cs.colostate.edu/helpdocs/vi.html](https://www.cs.colostate.edu/helpdocs/vi.html)*
+> *Note - the docs for VI are here: [https://www.cs.colostate.edu/helpdocs/vi.html](https://www.cs.colostate.edu/helpdocs/vi.html)*

-Then per section 2, build your Docker image, be sure to include the period at the end of the command
+Then per section 2, build your Docker image, be sure to include the "." at the end of the command

 ```
 $ docker build -t docker-whale .